surtarso/urcade-led-control/README.md

 # URcade LED Controller
-URCade's emulator based arcade button led controller with Arduino
+URCade's emulator based arcade button led controller with Arduino.

+Check [URCade](https://urcade-files.ddns.net) project if you want to use our own pre-configured daemon.

 ## How it works
 - You need a daemon installed on you emulator machine that will detect the emulator being launched and send the corresponding number of active buttons for that emulator to the arduino, as exemplified in [urcade-leds-daemon.sh](urcade-leds-daemon.sh).
 The arduino will receive the number of buttons related to the launched emulator and light up only the active buttons;